hamersaw/scripts/README.md

 # scripts
 ## OVERVIEW
-Repository to house general-use scripts.
+Repository of general-use scripts.

 ## SCRIPTS
-- backup.sh: backup script that creates tgz archives
+- backup: backup script that creates tgz archives
 - dotfiles: wrapper script for managing dotfiles using a git repository
-- remrun.sh: remotely execute a command on a cluster of hosts
+- remrun: remotely execute a command on a cluster of hosts
 - stash: an encrypted, hierarchical, key-value data store

 ## TODO